How can I support an NTU student?

 Volunteering can be a great way for students to gain work experience, boost their CV and improve their life skills whilst making a difference to the lives of others.
 There are plenty of opportunities for students to get involved with volunteering at NTU, learn more about the initiatives available.

-Our Nottingham Trent Students Union has an agreement with Nottingham Cars’ taxi service, so all NTU students can get a taxi home and pay the next day – meaning there’s no excuse to walk home alone even if you’ve run out of cash.
+Our Nottingham Trent Students' Union has an agreement with Nottingham Cars’ taxi service, so all NTU students can get a taxi home and pay the next day – meaning there’s no excuse to walk home alone even if they’ve run out of cash.

 To find out more about the scheme, please visit the Trent students website.